Members of the choir recording the 'Sleeper's Prayer' CD, 2019 - Photo: © foxbrushfilms.com

 Prospective singers and organists are welcome to meet with Benjamin Nicholas at any point during the year to discuss choral and organ scholarships.
 Benjamin is happy to meet by Zoom or in person.
 Please contact him by emailing choir@merton.ox.ac.uk to arrange an appointment.

-For further information visit the University’s Choral and organ awards page.
+For further information and the application form visit the University’s Choral and organ awards page.

 Choral scholar profiles